-Machining types by number of axes
+- Machining types by number of axes Further information: "Types of machining according to number of axes", Page 490 - Adopting a tilted working plane in the Manual operating mode with the 3-D rotation window

-Further information: "Types of machining according to number of axes", Page 486
+Machine with rotary axes

-Adopt tilted working plane in the Manual operating mode with the 3-D rotation window
+3+2 axes machining requires at least two rotary axes.
+Removable axes as an additional top table are also possible.

-- Machine with rotary axes 3+2 axes machining requires at least two rotary axes.
-Removable axes as an additional top table are also possible. - Kinematics description To calculate the tilting angles, the control requires a kinematics description prepared by the machine manufacturer. - Advanced Functions Set 1 (software option 8) - Tool with tool axis Z
+- Kinematics description To calculate the tilting angles, the control requires a kinematics description prepared by the machine manufacturer. - Software option Advanced Functions Set 1 (#8 / #1-01-1) - Tool with tool axis Z